zetapush-demo/zetapush-projects-overview/README.md

 # zetapush-projects-overview

+> Disclaimer : you can't build and run this project because ZetaPush platform is down, so the webapp can't render any data from the backend.

 The goal of this project is to develop a dashboard for developers, to allow them to have a simplified view of their projects through different tools (GitHub, Jenkins, Jira).

 ## Installation